Krylov Complexity in early universe: Krylov complexity with open-system methodology

-Here, we will discuss more about $b_n$ and $c_n$.
-Ref. \cite{Bhattacharjee:2022lzy} has introduced the $a_n$ corresponding to $c_n$ in our work and also stated that $c_n$ is highly related to the dissipative coefficient.
-Meanwhile, we could see that $b_n$ is the same for the closed system and open system since it is precisely determined by the Hamiltonian.
+Here, we provide further discussion regarding the coefficients $b_n$ and $c_n$.
+In Ref.~\cite{Bhattacharjee:2022lzy}, the coefficient denoted by $a_n$ corresponds to our $c_n$, and it is also established that $c_n$ is associated with the dissipation coefficient.
+Meanwhile, we observe that $b_n$ remains identical for both the closed and open systems, as it is determined solely by the Hamiltonian.

-In Ref. \cite{Parker:2018yvk}, it has clearly indicated that the dynamical system is an infinite, non-integrable, many-body system as $b_n=\alpha n +\gamma$, where $\alpha$ and $\gamma$ are two parameters determined by various models.
-In our case, we could see that $b_n\propto n$, thus the whole early universe is an ideal chaotic system.
+In Ref.~\cite{Parker:2018yvk}, it is clearly established that the dynamical system is an infinite, chaotic, many-body system as \( b_n = \alpha n + \gamma \), where \(\alpha\) and \(\gamma\) are parameters that depend on the specific model.
+In our case, since \( b_n \propto n \), the early universe can be regarded as an ideal chaotic system.